nothingneko/jadeastar/README.md

 💬 Ask me about Linux

-📫 How to reach me: @staranise#6910 on Discord
+📫 How to reach me: @ani#0125 on Discord, @ani#001 on Octii

-😄 Pronouns: They/Them
+😄 Pronouns: She/Fae